 Animals

 Male heterozygous Draggen mice (three generations of back cross onto C57Bl/6J) 14 were bred with C57/BL J6 female mice.
 Only male mice were used in these studies as there is incomplete penetrance in females 14.
 Mice were fed ad libitum and housed according to home office guidelines.
 All experiments were performed in accordance with the ethical standards laid down in the 1964 Declaration of Helsinki and its later amendments.
 Experiments were carried out under licence from the UK Home Office (Scientific Procedures Act 1986) and following approval by the UCL Institute of Neurology Animal Welfare Ethical Review Panel.
-Some animals had a plastic flying saucer running wheel added to their cage from middle-age in order to assess the effects of voluntary exercise on age-related loss of muscle mass.
+Some animals had a plastic flying saucer running wheel added to their cage from middle age to assess the effects of voluntary exercise on age-related loss of muscle mass.
 Data from this group of animals was only included in the analysis of histology (Fig 6) and weight (Fig 7).
 In both cases the values obtained from animals with access to a running wheel is given and is compared to values from data from animals without access to a running wheel

 Experimental Protocol